-In our digital-first world, organizations’ websites, both internal and external, become the face and nucleus of the organization.
-And as organizations increasingly embrace diversity and inclusion, web accessibility has become a key component in the effort to provide equal access for people with diverse abilities.
+In our digital-first world, organisations’ websites, both internal and external, become the face and nucleus of the organisation.
+And as organisations increasingly embrace diversity and inclusion, web accessibility has become a key component in the effort to provide equal access for people with diverse abilities.

 Web accessibility is governed by Section 508 of the Rehabilitation Act of 1973 and guided by the Web Content Accessibility Guidelines (WCAG), published by the World Wide Web Consortium (W3C).
-The WCAG standards often are used as best practice — even by organizations that are not required to comply with Section 508 — to evaluate the structure, accessibility and operation of organizational web properties, or what is known as “web accessibility audit.”
+The WCAG standards often are used as best practise — even by organisations that are not required to comply with Section 508 — to evaluate the structure, accessibility and operation of organisational web properties, or what is known as “web accessibility audit.”

 The initiative was focused on improving the corporate SharePoint intranet that serves approximately 7,000 registered users.
-Employees use the site to access and share resources, best practices, toolkits, templates and learning opportunities, as well as to find directory information about locations and employees.
-The intranet holds special value for the small-to-medium-sized nonprofit Goodwill organizations in the U.S. and Canada, and 12 countries globally that rely on the site’s shared knowledge and best practices to supplement what they can achieve with local resources.
+Employees use the site to access and share resources, best practises, toolkits, templates and learning opportunities, as well as to find directory information about locations and employees.
+The intranet holds special value for the small-to-medium-sized nonprofit Goodwill organisations in the U.S. and Canada, and 12 countries globally that rely on the site’s shared knowledge and best practises to supplement what they can achieve with local resources.

 Goodwill’s constituency has a wide range of accessibility needs and thus, the website needed to be completely accessible to its diverse audience.
 Constituents include individuals who use screen readers and some who have mobility issues and cannot use a traditional keyboard or mouse.

 of the website.
-In the process, we uncovered more than 150 accessibility gaps and developed a categorical matrix to evaluate and prioritize each gap.
-Protiviti categorized the gaps based on how significantly they impacted users with disabilities and worked with Goodwill to prioritize items for remediation.
+In the process, we uncovered more than 150 accessibility gaps and developed a categorical matrix to evaluate and prioritise each gap.
+Protiviti categorised the gaps based on how significantly they impacted users with disabilities and worked with Goodwill to prioritise items for remediation.